Campaign of the Month: June 2014

 The Buntar Air Force (Spanish: “Fuerza Aérea de Buntar”) is the air force of Buntar, a branch of the Buntar military.
 It has a small number of personnel, roughly over 200 pilots and technicians, and represents a tiny portion of its total military force.

-They also have a small detachment of technicians that provide direct infrastructure and maintenance support.
+They also have a small detachment of technicians that provide direct infrastructure and maintenance support, based from key military airfields.

 Carabineros de Buntar

 Carabiniers of Buntar (Spanish: “Carabineros de Buntar”) are the Buntar national police force, who have jurisdiction over the entire national territory of Buntar.
-There are roughly four (4) battalions of Carabineros, deployed across the nation with one in each district.
+There are roughly five (5) battalions of Carabineros, deployed across the nation with one in each district.
+The most recent 5th battalion was raised and deployed in the San Marcos territories seized during its 3026 Campaigns.

 Created in 2935, the Carabineros’ mission is to maintain or re-establish order and security in Buntar society through civic education, service to the community, police work, and in a war situation, to act as a military force (all their members have military training). for the laws of the country.
 Under the Buntar constitution, the Carabineros’ are integrated directly into the Army in a state of emergency to better guarantee public order.